jessicarush/javascript-notes/document_object_model.md

-createTextNode()    // creates a new text node cloneNode()         // clones an element insertBefore()      // inserts a new child node before the an existing one appendChild()       // adds a new child node to an element as the one removeChild()       // removes a child node from an element
+createTextNode()    // creates a new text node cloneNode()         // clones an element insertBefore()      // inserts a new child node before the an existing one appendChild()       // adds a new child node to an element removeChild()       // removes a child node from an element
 ```